When it comes to the biggest health story of the 21st century — COVID-19, of course — there are some glimmers of hope.

 - Those who work in grocery stores, corrections, or manufacturing

-If you are 18 or older and at risk due to where you live.
+If you are at risk due to where you live.

 People who live in high-risk congregate settings like homeless shelters, prisons, jails, and healthcare or mental health institutions are at higher risk of COVID and might more heavily consider getting a booster.

 If you are pregnant, you can get a booster.